-WATERSHED WATCH is an intensive monitoring program on 39 lakes in our valley.
-The result will be a reliable and accurate set of baseline data to act as an early warning system to identify trends or problems in water quality.
+Watershed Watch is a monitoring program on 39 lakes in our valley.
+The program is building a set of ambient (baseline) data that can be used to show trends and changes in the condition of the watershed lakes.
+It will act as an early warning system to identify trends or problems in water quality.

 The water quality indicators monitored in the program are:

 - Dissolved oxygen/temperature (deep points)

 - Invasive species (zebra mussels, spiney water flea – three sites at the deep point, near a major access point (marina or boat launch) and a low traffic area)

 - Benthic invertebrates (the bugs on the bottom – three samples at three shoreline locations).